 The aim is for most modules to be delivered by blended learning, whereby you will typically need to be on campus approximately four times a semester, with the main content being delivered via online platforms weekly.

 This course will be assessed using a variety of methods which could vary depending upon the module.
-Assessment methods include coursework and tests in addition, to other assessment methods.
+Assessment methods may include coursework and tests..

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.